 “You were sealed in Him with the Holy Spirit of promise.”
 Ephesians 1:13

 One of the most intensely debated theological questions among Christians is whether someone can lose their salvation.
 Those who teach we can lose our salvation often point to the book of Hebrews for proof.
-However, this approach neglects other portions of Scripture that support the fact that our salvation is indeed secure.

-For proper context, it is vital to recognize that the writer of Hebrews was addressing his letter to Messianic Jewish believers who had begun to fall away from their faith.
+For proper context, it is vital to recognize that the writer of Hebrews was addressing his letter to Jewish believers in Christ who had begun to fall away from their faith.
 Orthodox Jews and Romans persecuted some, and others had not fully accepted the gospel.
 As a result, they considered abandoning their newfound faith and returning to traditional Judaism.
 The worrisome situation prompted the writer of Hebrews to try and convince these new converts to continue in their faith and not give up.

 “For though by this time you ought to be teachers, you need someone to teach you again the first principles of the oracles of God, and you have come to need milk and not solid food.”
 Hebrews 5:12